 How will St Michael’s allocate resources to ensure my child’s need is met?

-All pupils on our SEND Register will be allocated some individual or group time with either our SEND Higher Level Teaching Assistant or another Teaching Assistant in school to work on their targets.
-This will be overseen by the SENDCo.
-This time will be determined by the need of the child and will be arranged together with the Class Teacher.
-Where necessary and appropriate, extra resources may be purchased by school to support your child.
+All children on the SEND register will be allocated some individual or group time with a Teaching Assistant to work on their targets.
+This time will be determined by the need of the child and will be overseen by the class teacher.
+Where appropriate, extra resources may be purchased by the school to support your child.

 For some of our pupils extra financial support is received and this will be used to support the child in a variety of ways to best meet their needs.
 Decisions about how this is used will be made together with parents and will be reviewed on a regular basis.